Aether Theory and Observations

 electromagnetic activity from appliances such as motors and fans in equipment, which would also contaminate the recorded graph of continuous pulsation waves.

-This new ULF-CP Capacitor type sensor is much less susceptible to electrostatic or electromagnetic pickup and is a purer form of the sensor, so it is the one that is presented here.
+This new ULF-CP Capacitor type sensor is much less susceptible to electrostatic or electromagnetic pickup and is a purer form of the sensor, so it is the first one that is presented here.

 I briefly described these other two sensor variations only to mention that these ULF continuous pulsation waves do in fact, impress themselves on the electric and electromagnetic